-- 1. The marketing authorisation holder as defined in Article 116(1) shall have in place and keep up to date a shortage prevention plan, for any medicinal product placed on the market.
-To put in place the shortage prevention plan, the marketing authorisation holder shall include the minimum set of information set out in Part V of Annex IV and take into account the guidance drawn up by the Agency according to paragraph 2. - 2.
-The Agency, in collaboration with the working party referred to in Article 121(1), point (c), shall draw up guidance to marketing authorisation holders as defined in Article 116(1) to put in place the shortage prevention plan. - 3.
-Where relevant, the marketing authorisation holder as defined in Article 116(1) shall update the shortage prevention plan to include additional information, based on recommendations of the Executive Steering Group on Shortages and Safety of Medicinal Products (also referred to as the Medicine Shortages Steering Group 'MSSG', established in Article 3(1) of Regulation (EU) 2022/123, in accordance with Articles 123(4) and 132(1).
+- 2. The Agency, in collaboration with the working party referred to in Article 121(1), point (c), shall draw up guidance to marketing authorisation holders as defined in Article 116(1) to put in place the shortage prevention plan. - 3.
+Where relevant, the marketing authorisation holder as defined in Article 116(1) shall update the shortage prevention plan to include additional information, based on taking into account recommendations of the Executive Steering Group on Shortages and Safety of Medicinal Products (also referred to as the Medicine Shortages Steering Group 'MSSG', established in Article 3(1) of Regulation (EU) 2022/123, in accordance with Articles 123(4) and 132(1).

-- Shortage monitoring by the competent authority of the Member State or the Agency - 1.
-Based on the reports referred to in Articles 120(1) and 121(1), point (c), information referred to in Articles 119, 120(2) and 121 and the notification made pursuant to Article 116(1), points (a) to (d), the competent authority concerned as referred to in Article 116(1) shall continuously monitor any potential or actual shortage of those medicinal products. - The Agency shall carry out that monitoring in collaboration with the relevant competent authority of the Member State when those medicinal products are authorised under this Regulation. - 2.
-For the purposes of paragraph 1, the competent authority concerned as defined in Article 116(1) may request any additional information from the marketing authorisation holder as defined in Article 116(1).
+Shortage monitoring by the competent authority of the Member State or the Agency

+1. Based on the reports referred to in Articles 120(1) and 121(1), point (c), information referred to in Articles 119, 120(2) and 121 and the notification made pursuant to Article 116(1), points (a) to (d) and 120(1a), the competent authority concerned as referred to in Article 116(1) shall continuously monitor any expected potential or actual shortage of those medicinal products.
+In addition, the competent authority concerned may use information contained in the repositories in Article 67(2), second subparagraph, point (e), of [revised Directive 2001/83/EC] or in a national repository.

+The Agency shall carry out that monitoring in collaboration with the relevant competent authority of the Member State wheren those medicinal products are authorised under this Regulation or when coordinated EU action is required.

+2. For the purposes of paragraph 1, the competent authority concerned as defined in Article 116(1) may request any additional-information from the marketing authorisation holder as defined in Article 116(1).
 In particular, it may request the marketing authorisation holder to submit a shortage mitigation plan in accordance with Article 119(2), a risk assessment of impact of suspension, cessation or withdrawal in accordance with Article 119(3), or the shortage prevention plan referred to in Article 117.
 The competent authority concerned may set a deadline for the submission of the information requested.